Anne Arundel Veterinary Hospital

 Anne Arundel Veterinary Hospital is a well-established, full-service, small animal veterinary hospital providing comprehensive medical, surgical and dental care.

-Thanks to the incredible generosity of our community, BARCS has been able to provide medical care to hundreds of animals each year through the Franky Fund.
-A pivotal factor in achieving this has been our partnerships with local veterinary hospitals and clinics.
-BARCS is so grateful for these partnerships, as they play a significant role in saving the lives of thousands of homeless shelter animals in need of emergency and specialized medical attention.
+Thanks to the incredible generosity of our community, BARCS is able to provide medical care to hundreds of animals each year through the Franky Fund.
+A key part of this effort is our partnerships with local veterinary hospitals and clinics.
+We are deeply grateful for these partnerships, which help save the lives of thousands of homeless shelter animals in need of emergency and specialized medical care.

-This week, our heartfelt thanks go out to the wonderful team at Anne Arundel Veterinary Hospital.
-The care provided by the AAVH team has touched the lives of countless BARCS animals, including Aviva, who received urgent treatment, all made possible by the incredible generosity of our amazing Franky Fund partner.
+This week, we’re sending a heartfelt thank you to the amazing team at Anne Arundel Veterinary Hospital.
+Their care has made a real difference for countless BARCS animals, including Ponyo, who received urgent treatment—all made possible by the incredible generosity of our Franky Fund supporters.

 Thank you to Anne Arundel Veterinary Hospital for all of the love and care you give to the BARCS animals who come through your doors!